omeeomi/omeeomi.github.io/docs/index.md

 - They are usually created in VCS repositories and then registered with organizations using the Terraform Cloud UI or API.
 - Additionally, **Parameters** can be added to policy sets allowing the secure introduction of credentials needed by API endpoints invoked with the Sentinel HTTP import.

+???

+Policies can be organized in groups known as policy sets.
+An example of this may be grouping policies by cloud provider.

 ---
 name: chapter-summary
 # Chapter Summary